 These have been unavailable for a very long time.
-We recommend this substitute for a smaller set of linking rings:
+We recommend this substitute for another set of linking rings:

 A Tex Austin Review

 The Ninja Rings are designed to be a version of the traditional Linking Rings that is well designed for close up work.
 I am going to review the rings themselves and not the DVD that accompanies them.

 The quality of the rings themselves is quite good.
 They are a little under 5" in diameter so they fit easily in your back pocket.
 The rings are heavy enough to discourage bending but not too heavy.
 I have had mine for a couple of years and they are still in the same shape that they came even though I've spent many long days sitting on them in my back pocket.
 So, they definitely get points for being durable.
 Further, there is no discernable weld.
 That means that when you spin the rings while linked you get no "click-click" just that clean humming sound that magicians so love.

 A good point about these rings is the design of the key ring.
 If you look closely you will find that rather than being straight the ends of the ring taper.
 That makes crash links easier.

 It's hard to find fault with these rings.
 Perhaps one might fault them because they are just four rings, but careers have been made on just two rings.
 Cellini's routine is a two ring routine.